Aanuoluwa101/python-code-sniffer-mini/readme.md

 ### 3. Rules
 If your checker relies on configurable parameters (e.g., line length limits, naming conventions), add those to `rules` in `config.py`.
 This makes them easy to tweak later without modifying code.

+---

+## Performance Considerations ⚙️
+Currently, each registered checker operates on the entire AST and may **traverse the tree independently** when executed.
+This can lead to **multiple full tree traversals** — one for each checker — which can be improved on.

+## License 📄

+This project is licensed under the [MIT License](LICENSE).

+---